 On the south coast, freak 'king waves' from the Southern Ocean can sometimes break on the shore with little or no warning, dragging people out to sea.
 In populated areas there are warning signs; in other areas be extremely careful.

-People have been paralysed by diving into waves in shallow water and hitting a sandbar; check the depth of the water before you leap.
+People have been paralysed by diving into waves in shallow water and hitting a sandbar; look before you leap.

 The most common card for discounts on accommodation, transport and some attractions in WA is the International Student Identity Card (www.isic.org), issued to full-time students aged 12 years and over.
 There's also an International Youth Travel Card (IYTC), issued to people between 12 and 30 years of age who are not full-time students: see www.isic.com.au/about/the-cards/youth-card-iytc.